 I am a self taught tattooer.
 I have spent the past 4+ years researching and practicing my skills.
 I closely follow and learn from those who I admire, whether they are near or at a distance.
 I continue to make work on myself, and am grateful to those who have lent their skin to my learning experience.

 PS.
 I WANT YOU TO KNOW THIS:

 Attend workshops.
 Reach out to your favorite makers and ask them WHAT (inspires/teaches them) instead of HOW TO~ they were courageous and resilient in pursuing their craft, it's important to respect that.
 Pursue what makes you happy, pursue skills that feel true to you... when I stopped trying to draw like all of my friends, and simply drew what my mind and hands were capable of I found a great deal of success and satisfaction.
-Read library books about craftsmanship.
+Read books about craftsmanship.
 Seek apprenticeships with those who you admire.
-Work with those outside your friend group - IG is great for this.
+Work with those outside of your friend group - IG is great for this.

 HOW DID YOU END UP IN AMERICA?

 I met my dream person (Dylan) unintentionally on Instagram.
 He's American, I'm Canadian, we made it work.
 I'll tell you all about it when we meet :)

 HOW OLD ARE YOU?
 WHAT IS YOUR SIGN?